 It is crucial to diagnose and treat glaucoma early as this condition can lead to permanent vision loss, which occurs because of excessive fluid and the resulting pressure buildup in the affected eye.
 The pressure might cause severe damage to the optic nerve, rendering it incapable of processing visual information.
 Depending on the extent of glaucoma, our doctors might prescribe medication to lower the pressure or recommend glaucoma surgery.
 While glaucoma is a serious condition, prompt diagnosis and treatment is very effective in preserving the child’s vision and promoting normal vision development.

-Pterygium is a condition affecting children and adults who live in warm climates and are frequently exposed to sun.
+Pterygium is a condition that can affect babies, children, and adults who live in warm climates and are frequently exposed to sun.
 Children who have pterygium develop a wing-like growth spreading over the cornea (the normally clear front part of the eye).
+Occurrence of pterygium is rare for babies or children.
 Usually, the growth is harmless and does not require treatment.
 However, a larger pterygium growth might cause symptoms such as redness, burning and itching.
 In rare, severe cases of pterygium can cause blurred vision or vision loss.
 If you notice any growth in your child’s eye, schedule a consultation with one of our skilled doctors to determine if treatment such as surgery might be necessary.

 Pink Eye and Blocked Tear Ducts